ethannicholas/panda-old/docs/operators.md

 empty list because the start is greater than the end.
 Use a negative step value to count backwards, as in `10 ...
 0 by -1`.

-<a name="in"></a>
-In
---

-* `state in ["ACTIVE", "ENABLED"]`
-* `x in 1 ...
-100`

-The `in` operator checks to see whether the element on the left is a member of the collection on the right.
-This is particularly useful in conjunction with the range operator, as in `x in 1 ...
-100`.

-**IMPLEMENTATION NOTE:** The obvious optimization of turning `x in 1 ...
-100` into `(x >= 1 && x <= 100)` is not in yet; right this second it will actually generate a list of numbers and then scan through it looking for the value, but of course that is on my list of things to fix.

 <a name="shift"></a>
 Shift
 -----